Regional Class-Planned Pre-Reunion Events

 A class-planned Pre-Reunion Event is a great opportunity to gather as a class, focus on networking with fellow classmates, and create excitement for MBA Reunion Weekend.

-Class-planned events are for all current reunion-year alumni sponsored and planned by the class Committee, with some support from Wharton.
+Class-planned events are for all current reunion-year alumni and are sponsored and planned by the class MBA Reunion Committee.

-- The Committee is responsible for reserving space at a bar, restaurant, or classmate’s home for their Pre-Reunion class gathering.
+- The Committee is responsible for reserving space at a bar, restaurant, or classmate’s home for their Pre-Reunion Event.

 - In order to avoid multiple Wharton events in the same region, the date of the event must be approved by Wharton Special Events prior to marketing the event.

-- Pre-Reunion events are typically a cocktail reception.
+- Pre-Reunion Events are typically cocktail receptions.
 The recommended length is between one to two hours.

-- Wharton Marketing & Communications will not send e-blasts on behalf of the committee to promote the event but will provide a branded email template for the Committee to use for peer-to-peer outreach.
+- The Wharton External Affairs Communications team will not send e-blasts on behalf of the Committee to promote the event but will provide a branded email template for the Committee to use for peer-to-peer outreach.
 The Committee is strongly encouraged to promote the event through social media outlets as well.
-Wharton AR Liaisons may also assist in marketing your Pre-Reunion event.
+Wharton AR Liaisons may also assist in marketing your Pre-Reunion Event.

 - Event information will be posted to your Class Page.
-You can find your class page (and use this link to promote your event) here: https://alumni.wharton.upenn.edu/reunion/#class-pages
+You can find the link to your Class Page, which you can also use to promote your event, on the Wharton Reunion webpage.

 - Wharton requests a two-week lead time before the event to add information and registration links.

-- Reach out to your Reunion class liaison (listed below) to express interest in planning a pre-reunion event for your class or for all reunion-year alumni in your city.
+- Reach out to your Reunion Liaison (listed below) to express interest in planning a Pre-Reunion Event for your class or for all reunion-year alumni in your city.
 Provide a few preferred dates.

 - Alumni Relations will work with Wharton Events to confirm the best date for your event and will confirm your event date within a day or two.